theAnuragMishra/cfgen/README.md

 ## Usage

-Go to the directory where you want all your contests to be and run `cfgen{contest_id}`.
+Go to the directory where you want all your contests to be and run `cfgen {contest_id}`.
 Replace `${contest_id}` with the actual contest id which is usually the four digit number in the contest url.

 Boom!
 You are ready to write the solutions!